 Starting from our strategically-located, exclusive, spacious and comfortable lodge, we begin each day riding on ATV-drawn carts through pristine landscapes to photograph this wilderness icon.
 With highly-experienced guides, locating bears is very easy.
 In fact, brown bears are commonly seen from the lodge’s decks and windows.
 Dramatic full-frame images of mothers with cubs and of bears foraging, feeding and interacting are all readily captured with 300mm, 400mm or 500mm lenses.

 Standing at close range, on ground level, to a 1,200-pound male brown bear is an experience that always delivers a real adrenaline rush!
 As with other Alaskan bear populations with a variety of foods to eat, these bears are essentially “people neutral”—they are fully aware we are there, but, fortunately, they don’t view us as part of their diet.
 Each day we can enjoy multiple photo shoots—we set our own group schedule—with no time limits, no crowds.
-In early July, females begin bringing their tiny “spring cubs” out of hiding and into inland grassy meadows and onto the tidal flats for the first time—these are some of the prime images sought by nature photographers.
-By August, interactions among the cubs feeding and play fighting over salmon along the river, and bears digging clams on the tidal flat provide an endless source of rewarding—and often humorous—photo opportunities.
+"Spring cubs" on grassy meadows, feeding and play-fighting over salmon along the river, and bears digging clams on the tidal flats provide an endless source of rewarding—and often humorous—photo opportunities.
 Photographing the bears at Silver Salmon Creek is different than at any other brown bear-viewing location.
 In contrast to the often aggressive salmon feeding frenzy at Brooks Falls, with the lower density of adult male and higher density of females and cubs, the bears tend to be more relaxed due to the lack of competition, and a wide variety of very different bear behaviors yields more diverse images.
 We can routinely photograph bears catching salmon along the river, digging clams along the shores of Cook Inlet during low tide, and grazing in summer meadows with serrate mountain backdrops.